-The gardener has responsibility for arranging works to be carried out and the teams to do them.
-In addition, they design and quantify all the bedding displays.
+At the formal garden sites, the gardener has responsibility for arranging works to be carried out and the teams to do them.
+In addition, they design and quantify all the bedding displays where relevant.
 The gardener at Greenhill also produces the carpet bedding display from artwork supplied by the Parks Manager.